What is KOHO and how does it work?

 And your KOHO Card offers credit-building advantages like a credit card when you subscribe to Credit Building.

-Lastly, funds in KOHO accounts are insured by the CDIC just like a regular bank.
+Lastly, funds in KOHO accounts are insured by the CDIC through its partnership with Peoples Trust Company, which holds your balances.

 How To Close a KOHO Account